 Who this course is for

 This course aims to help anyone who's contributing to documentation on a team.
 You don't need to be the account administrator to take part.
-In fact, documentation tends to work best when everyone feel empowered to get involved.
+In fact, documentation tends to work best when everyone feels empowered to get involved.
 The more informed the team is, as a whole, the better the outcome!

 How the lessons are structured